 8. Physical and Environmental Security

-Procedures should exist to ensure that any sensitive data and licensed software have been removed or securely overwritten when equipment is sold on, transferred or scrapped, as described in Media Handling - Disposal Procedures.
+Procedures exist to ensure that equipment, information or software is not taken off-site without prior authorisation.
+Security should be applied to off-site equipment taking into account the different risks of working outside the University/unit's premises.
+Procedures should exist to ensure that any sensitive data and licensed software have been removed or securely overwritten when equipment is sold on, transferred or scrapped.